Best Non Toxic Play Mats

 Fortella IXPE Foam Play Mat

 What is the safest kind of foam for a play mat?
 IXPE is the healthiest kind of foam for play mats.
-It is made with polyethylene, a relatively inert and non-toxic plastic— then, instead of adding chemical agents to puff it up from a hard substance into a soft foam, electricity is used.
-Often, the part of foam I’m most wary of is the foaming agent chemicals used, so this is a really nice change.
+It is made with polyethylene, a relatively inert and non-toxic plastic— then, instead of adding chemical crosslinkers to puff it up from a hard substance into a soft foam, electricity is used.
+Often, the part of foam I’m most wary of is the chemicals used, so this is a really nice change.
 I only know of one brand in the US that is doing this for play mats, and it is Fortella.
 They have one option, a large, foldable, non toxic play mat, available through their website here, or on Amazon here.

 I am less enthusiastic about TPU foam than others— it’s currently marketed as a healthier choice than EVA, since EVA uses formamide to puff it up into foam— however, TPU in foam form also requires foaming agents and catalysts, and while I love the idea that they’re safer, I hang on to a bit of skepticism for now.
 It’s possible that in a few years everyone will be mad at TPU like they’re mad at EVA now.
 Anyway, for now, TPU seems like a relatively safe choice, and if you are going to go with a TPU mat, Little Bot has done a great job with testing and is transparent, posting results showing no formamide, formaldehyde, phthalates, or heavy metals.
 I appreciate this step!